bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

           return this.classes;
         };

-3. **How to make an object with the Constructor function:** (most complex , but interesting way to create an object) If you want to make objects of the same class,this is the way to go.
+3. **How to make an object with the Constructor function:** (most complex , but interesting way to create an object) If you want to make objects of the same class, this is the way to go.

         function Car(color, brand, year) { // Constructor function takes in 3 parameters
           this.color = color; // set color = to the color passed into the function